-The SCN8A Registry Research Study was first launched in 2015.
+The International SCN8A Registry research study was first launched in 2015.
 It provides critical information in several ways:

 2. To describe the course of development from birth to adulthood through the collection of “longitudinal” data.
 This helps us understand how changes in seizure control are gained or lost over time and the factors associated with these changes.
 Seizure freedom is an important milestone in the progress of our children, and when it is achieved we notice improvements in quality of life.
 Continued updates on how your children are doing each year help us further understand the way this disease changes from birth to adulthood, and to identify factors that may lead to or be associated with seizure freedom.

 3. To perform analyses of the entered data to look for significant correlations between SCN8A genetic variants and the spectrum of symptoms in our population, as well as for associations among different symptomatic features that may help to predict severity and outcome.
 For example, we have published on the association between age at seizure onset and the acquisition of developmental skills.
 This study was published in the highly cited journal, Epilepsia (Study

 4. To discover and make available important findings deriving from analysis of the data to help doctors, researchers, and pharmaceutical companies find better treatments for this devastating disorder.

 In sum, through the collection of data that you submit in your questionnaire, which is tailored to the needs of the SCN8A community, this research study endeavors to provide a complete description of the various manifestations of SCN8A and the clinical progression of the disease over time.
 The achievement of these goals is made possible by the inclusion of data from every person with SCN8A, each with a unique history and individual response to treatment.
 Together we will be able to find answers.

 To learn more about the importance of Rare Disease Registries, Click Here